Short-tail stingray: Description

-Heavily built and characteristically smooth, the pectoral fin disc of the short-tail stingray had a rather angular, rhomboid shape and is slightly wider than long.
+Heavily built and characteristically smooth, the pectoral fin disc of the short-tail stingray has a rather angular, rhomboid shape and is slightly wider than long.
 The leading margins of the disc are very gently convex, and converge on a blunt, broadly triangular snout.
 The eyes are small and immediately followed by much larger spiracles.
-The widely spaced nostrils are long and narrow; between them was a short, skirt-shaped curtain of skin with a fringed posterior margin.
+The widely spaced nostrils are long and narrow; between them is a short, skirt-shaped curtain of skin with a fringed posterior margin.
 The modestly sized mouth has an evenly arched lower jaw, prominent grooves at the corners, and five to seven papillae (nipple-like structures) on the floor.
 Additional, tiny papillae are scattered on the nasal curtain and outside the lower jaw.
-Short Tailed Stingrays have between 45-55 densely arranged teeth, which are small, blunt, and conical.
+Short Tailed Stingrays have between 45–55 densely arranged teeth, which are small, blunt, and conical.
 The teeth are arranged in a gridded, quincunx pattern, and have a flat, planar appearance.
 The pelvic fins are somewhat large and rounded at the tips.

 The tail is usually shorter than the disc and has one, sometimes two, serrated stinging spines on the upper surface, about halfway along its length.
 It is broad and flattened until the base of the sting; after, it tapers rapidly and a prominent ventral fin fold runs almost to the sting tip, as well as a low dorsal ridge.
 Dermal denticles are only found on the tail, with at least one thorn appearing on the tail base by a disc width of 45 cm.
 Adults have a midline row of large, backward-pointing, spear-like thorns or flattened tubercles in front of the sting, as well as much smaller, conical thorns behind the sting covering the tail to the tip.
 The dorsal coloration is grayish brown, darkening towards the tip of the tail and above the eyes, with a line of white pores flanking the head on either side.
 The underside is whitish, darkening towards the fin margins and beneath the tail.
 Albino individuals have been reported.
 The short-tail stingray is the largest stingray species, known to reach at least 2.1 m in width, 4.3 m in length, and 350 kg in weight.
 Reliable observers off New Zealand have reported sighting individuals almost 3 m across.
 Mature females are about a third larger than mature males.